Paramount Pictures: Publix, Balaban and Katz, Loew's competition and wonder theaters

 Balaban and Katz had developed the Wonder Theater concept, first publicized around 1918 in Chicago.
 The Chicago Theater was created as a very ornate theater and advertised as a "wonder theater".
-When Publix acquired Balaban, they embarked on a project to expand the wonder theaters, and starting building in New York City in 1927.
+When Publix acquired Balaban, they embarked on a project to expand the wonder theaters, and started building in New York City in 1927.
 While Balaban and Public were dominant in Chicago, Loew's was the big player in New York City, and did not want the Publix theaters to overshadow theirs.
 The two companies brokered a non-competition deal for New York City and Chicago, and Loew's took over the New York City area projects, developing five wonder theaters.
 Publix continued Balaban's wonder theater development in its home area.

 On April 24, 1930, Paramount-Famous Lasky Corporation became the Paramount Publix Corporation.